mobile-insight/mobileinsight-core/README.md

 ## Get started ##

 You can run the tool using automator.exe (given in the distribution version) or with the actual python script.
+We only present command lines for .exe version, but all flags and options described are appliable to .py version.

-To use the exe, run
+To start automator, run

     automator -p *insert_COM_port_here*

-To use the script(automator.py), run:

-    python automator.py -p *insert_COM_port_here*

-The automator will first reset logging of the phone and then send commands to re-enable logging messages.
+Automator will first reset logging of the phone and then send commands to re-enable logging messages.
 Only messages of desired types will be received, and which type to be desired is user-configurable.
 By default, an example configuration is used.
+Use -c flag to replace it with custom configuration.

 The messages received from the phone will print onto the console.
 To save the messages to a file as well, use the -l flag.

-Example (for the exe):
+Example (for .exe):

     automator -p COM4 -c ./command_files/commands.txt -l ../test_logs.txt

-Example (for the script):

-    python automator.py -p COM4 -c ../command_files/commands.txt -l ../test_logs.txt

 For description of all the options, use the -h or --help flags.